119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 4. Faster and Easier Scrap Car Removal

 Many people wait until spring or summer to scrap their cars.
 In winter, fewer people are scrapping their vehicles, which means faster pickup times from scrap yards.
-With less competition for appointments, it is easier to schedule a pickup at your convenience.
+With less competition for appointments, scheduling a pickup becomes much easier.
 You also receive better customer service since auto recyclers have fewer clients to manage.

 5. Save on Insurance and Registration Costs

-If you keep an old car with you, it simply means you have to pay ongoing insurance and registration fees.
+Keeping an old car means paying ongoing insurance and registration fees.
 Even if you are not driving it, you might still be paying unnecessary costs.
 Scrapping your car in winter saves you money in several ways.

 Once you scrap your car, you can cancel the insurance and stop making monthly payments.
 You also avoid paying for license plate renewals on a vehicle you no longer use.
 If your old car sits in the parking or on the street, you won’t have to worry about ticket fines or towing costs.